Syncano/website/_posts/2015-03-12-ios-chat-app-jsqmessagesviewcontroller.markdown

 <p>We will start with setting ourselves as a SyncServer delegate and opening a SyncServer connection.
 Modify your class definition to match this following code:</p>

-{% highlight javascript linenos=table %}class ViewController: JSQMessagesViewController, SyncanoSyncServerDelegate {
+{% highlight javascript lineanchors %}class ViewController: JSQMessagesViewController, SyncanoSyncServerDelegate {
 {% endhighlight %}

 <p>At the end of your <em>viewDidLoad</em>, add these two lines of code:</p>

-{% highlight javascript linenos=table %}self.syncServer.delegate = self
+{% highlight javascript lineanchors %}self.syncServer.delegate = self
 self.syncServer.connect(nil);
 {% endhighlight %}

 <p>You may have noticed that XCode complains that <em>Type ViewController does not conform to protocol SyncanoSyncServerDelegate</em>.
 We will fix that by adding a few functions at the end of our class implemention:</p>

-{% highlight javascript linenos=table %}func syncServerConnectionOpened(syncServer: SyncanoSyncServer!) {
+{% highlight javascript lineanchors %}func syncServerConnectionOpened(syncServer: SyncanoSyncServer!) {
     self.subscribeToCollection()
 }